2013–14 Heart of Midlothian F.C. season: Club

-Boardroom

 Management

 Hearts were managed by Gary Locke, having signed a deal on his appointment until the end of the 2013–14 season.
 On 1 July, Billy Brown returned to the club as assistant manager on a voluntary basis, replacing Edgaras Jankauskas who left the club at the end of the previous season.
 On 11 September 2013, Brown signed a short contract with the club, extending his stay until at least the end of January 2014.
 Administrators BDO announced in mid January that Brown would leave his contract early following the St Johnstone match on 19 January, in a bid to cut running costs further.
 He was later given a reprieve to see out the end of his contract and ultimately this was extended further until the end of February, then again until the end of March.
 On completion of that contract Brown was advised that the club could no longer afford his wage, Brown once again choose to continue and work for free.

 In October 2013, Player Development Manager Darren Murray left the club after 14 years to become under-18 coach at Coventry City.
 Former Hearts player Robbie Neilson returned to the club to take up the role.